 To explain it more technically, a service worker is a worker script that works in the background, independent of your ionic web app or Progressive web app and runs in response to the event like network requests, push notifications, connectivity changes and much more.

-What makes the Ionic framework awesome is that until the introduction of the framework, mobile app developers had to use Native coding to build Android, iOS or Windows apps.
+What makes the Ionic framework awesome is that until the introduction of the PWA tools and frameworks, mobile app developers had to use Native coding to build Android, iOS or Windows apps.
 And each of these platforms required an independent, dedicated development.
 With the coming of Ionic, developers could build almost native-like mobile applications which worked on all technology stacks and different platforms alike, these were called the Hybrid apps.

 What’s more is, in a survey taken from Ionic in 2017, it was revealed that the hybrid approach to developing mobile apps had gained ground over Native coding of apps.
 What’s unbelievable was that, according to the report, in a span of two years, the percentage of developers building exclusively with Native development tools dropped to 2.9 percent from 20 percent.
 Let us try to unravel the reason behind this popularity of the framework in making Ionic app development mainstream.